Jean-Carlo89/Jean-Carlo89/README.md

-- 🔭 I’m motivated by technology.
+- 🔭 I’m motivated by science.
-- 🧠 I’m in an eternal pursuit of knowledge
+- 🧠 I’m in an eternal pursuit of knowledge.
+- 🐉  I aim to develop myself and other people with the power of technology